google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_logs.md

 ---
 ## kf logs

-View or follow logs for an app
+Tail or show logs for an app

 ### Synopsis

-View or follow logs for an app
+Tail or show logs for an app

 ```
 kf logs APP_NAME [flags]